Only certified TM teachers can provide instruction in the authentic Transcendental Meditation technique.

-In the United States, the Transcendental Meditation technique is taught through the Maharishi Foundation, a 501(c)(3) non-profit organization.
-Maharishi Foundation certified teachers of the TM technique not only have many years of experience practicing the technique, they have also successfully completed an intensive 5 month in-residence Teacher Training Course, developed by Maharishi Mahesh Yogi, founder of the TM program, and maintain their certification through ongoing professional courses for TM teachers.
+In the U.S., the certification of TM teachers is available exclusively from Maharishi Foundation USA, a federally-recognized 501(c)(3) non-profit educational organization.
+Certified TM teachers have successfully completed an intensive 5-month in-residence Teacher Training Course, and they maintain their certification through ongoing professional courses for TM teachers.

 Janet has been practicing the Transcendental Meditation technique since 1972 and been involved full time with the TM organization since 1979.
 Prior to that, she taught elementary and preschool classes for 5 years but found the curriculum and methods were not sufficient to make significant changes in children's lives.
 She then switched to teaching the TM technique to help others easily create major life supporting changes from within themselves.
 Janet began studying Maharishi Ayurveda in 1986 and has taught and practiced these principles of cooking and daily routine to prevent illness and restore health.
 When she's not teaching or in the kitchen you can find her hiking in nature.